 Staying positive is essential when successfully managing ADHD in childhood, so use every resource available to you and take the support you’re offered, especially if you can get a break to replenish your own energy.
 It’s also vital to involve your child’s school from early on in the process so that ADHD management can continue into their school routine.

 Most of all, don’t suffer in silence.
 There are so many resources out there to help you and your family successfully manage ADHD, and specialists in Charlotte who will come up with the best treatment plan for both you child and your family.

-To speak to one of our pharmacists about your any prescriptions you have for you and your family, contact us or pop in and see us.
+To speak to one of our pharmacists, contact us or pop in and see us.
 We’re happy to help.